rbnorris3/angular-tour-of-heroes/README.md

 ### Add the dashboard route
 ***Lies!***  We are adding this to the app.routes.ts, not their module.
-We are adding one more route, the exmple of what this looks like will be below.
+We are adding one more route, the example of what this looks like will be below.

 ### Add a default route
 ***More lies!*** We are adding this to the app.routes.ts, not their module.